Prep Checklist

 mail.example.com). - 🧾 Keep both IPv4 and IPv6 assignments handy—the Network tab lists them.

-Update PTR Records in the Portal
+Update PTR Records in the Control Panel

 Open the rDNS panel